vdkhadke/kmeans/README.md

 kmeans
 ======

-Implementation of K-means algorithm for B-565 class.
+Implementation of K-means algorithm for Data Mining class.